SolraBizna/loop-ogg/README.md

 ## Running

 If you run `loop-ogg` without any arguments, it will print a very short usage string. `--help` will print a longer one explaining the possible options.
 Most of the time, you'll just do `loop-ogg path/to/SomeVorbisFile.ogg`, maybe with `-v 0.5` or something to make it quieter.
 There's... not a whole lot of variation available.
 What can I say?
 It's a utility that plays an Ogg Vorbis file on loop.

+# What

+This program supports two different standards for specifying loop metadata as Vorbis comments.
+As the Vorbis standard dictates, these comments are case insensitive. `LOOP_START` and `loop_start` and `Loop_Start` all mean the same thing.

+If neither `LOOP_START` nor `LOOPSTART` are present, the loop will begin at the beginning.
+If neither `LOOP_END` nor `LOOPLENGTH` are present, the loop will end at the end. <!-- 終わりは始まり、始まりは終わり -->

+## Seconds

+This format gives seconds as a decimal number, e.g. `4.56`.
+This format will be used if present.
+It is preferred because the same loop metadata will remain valid even if the audio is resampled.

+- `LOOP_START`: The first instant "in" the loop.
+- `LOOP_END`: The first instant "not in" the loop.

+If a seconds count is given as an integer, and it's greater than or equal to the sample rate, `loop-ogg` will assume that a mistake has been made and interpret it as a sample count instead.
+Don't rely on this.
+(If you really want to rely on this, and the warning annoys you, try `RUST_LOG= loop-ogg path/to/my_ogg.ogg` to suppress it.

+## Samples

+This format gives sample counts as a decimal integer, e.g. `456456`.
+This format will only be used if the corresponding seconds-based metadata is not present.

+- `LOOPSTART`: The first sample "in" the loop.
+- `LOOPLENGTH`: How many samples are "in" the loop.

+## Loop Mix

+As an additional feature, if a `LOOP_MIX` comment is present, the audio data after the loop will be mixed into the audio at the start of the loop in every loop after the first one.
+(I've seen this feature used exactly once.)

 # Why